Staff sergeant: US Marine Corps

-The rank of cadet staff sergeant (CSSG or C/SSgt) is used by many cadet organisations around the world, including the Army Cadet Force and the Army Section of the Combined Cadet Force in the United Kingdom.
+Gallery (military rank)

 Police rank

 The rank of staff sergeant is used in some police forces to indicate a senior supervisor.
 The rank is used, for example, in most Canadian police services.
 Other national police services (for example, Cyprus) have a corresponding rank of senior sergeant.
 In the United Kingdom, a few police forces formerly used the rank of station sergeant, with the same rank insignia as an army staff sergeant.
 The Hong Kong Police Force still uses this rank.

-In the Philippines, as of 8 February 2019, the rank of staff sergeant is currently being used by the Philippine National Police as they adopt a new ranking classification, eliminating confusion of old ranks.
-The rank stands above the Police Corporal and below the Police Master sergeant.
+In the Philippines, as of 8 February 2019, the rank of staff sergeant is currently being used by the national police as they adopt a new ranking classification, eliminating confusion of old ranks.
+The rank stands above the police corporal and below the police master sergeant.